 What is Sales Performance Management?
+(3 main capabilities of SPM)

 What is sales performance management

 Sales Performance Management (SPM) generally refers to the data-driven approach for better planning, managing, and analyzing an organization’s sales performance at scale.
-It provides valuable tools and best practices that enable and motivate sales teams, that drive results and achieve targets, and that maximize the return on investment in sales.
+It provides valuable tools and best practices that enable and motivate sales teams, that drive results and achieve targets, and maximize the return on investment in sales.

-SPM is often broken down into the following three capabilities:
+Sales performance management is often broken down into the following three capabilities:

 1. Planning and Forecasting